Chambers Pillar: Services

 Chambers Pillar is reached via the unsealed Old South Road from Alice Springs to Maryvale Station.
 A 4WD vehicle is required after the Maryvale turnoff to Chambers Pillar.
 Drivers will encounter deep sand drifts and steep jump ups, as well as rolling sandy hills with limited sight lines and the deeply corrugated surfaces typical of Australian outback roads.
 Camping is permitted at a campground between Chambers Pillar and Castle Rock with amenities including barbeques, carpark, picnic area and public toilets.

+The road to Chambers Pillar is adventurous.
+Near the village Titjikana the road becomes worse.
+The sand road is deep.